 Five years later, in the heat and humidity of another Texas Summer, I went to Houston for the 1982 National Computer Conference and experienced my first major computer industry trade-show.
 Renting a car was out of the question – Hertz had brought in trailer-loads of additional cars but they were all snapped up well before I arrived.
 My good friends from CIMS Labs, Larry and Ken Lynch, picked me up in a Rent-A-Wreck that wouldn’t have looked out of place in a demolition derby, and I will never forget the look on the valet parking attendant, of a very up-market Houston restaurant, when they asked to have it valet parked!

 But the intimacy and closeness of the Datacom user event in Dallas was in stark contrast to the continuously-swarming crowds at the NCC event in Houston.
-It may have been my first taste of a small, focused user community and my first exposure to the value of open dialogue between users and developers, but it made a lasting impression on me.
+The Datacom event may have been my first taste of a small, focused user community and my first exposure to the value of open dialogue between users and developers, but it made a lasting impression on me.
+And now, I am blogging to the community and with this post, I am celebrating one full year of blogging - all because I simply love being part of the NonStop community.

 I have always enjoyed the NonStop user events.
 The first one I ever attended was in 1992 when I had the good fortune to be able to participate in the event in Nice, France.
 At the time I was working for Tandem and I was able to witness the incredible networking that went on at these events.
 I looked on as Tandem executives provided hospitality on a scale I had never seen before, as many intense discussions developed around the bar of the hotel that had been quickly transformed into the temporary headquarters of Tandem Computers.
 Many drinks were consumed as the problems of the global computer world were solved, and never before had I tasted Armagnac’s of such quality!